Sticker art

-Sticker art (also known as sticker bombing, sticker slapping, slap tagging, and sticker tagging) is a form of street art in which an image or message is publicly displayed using stickers.
+Sticker art (also known as slaps in a graffiti context) is a form of street art in which an image or message is publicly displayed using stickers.
 These stickers may promote a political agenda, comment on a policy or issue, or comprise a subcategory of graffiti.

-Sticker artists use a variety of label types, including inexpensively purchased and free stickers, such as the United States Postal Service's Label 228 or name tags.
+Sticker artists use various types of stickers, from eggshell stickers to free paper stickers, such as the United States Postal Service's Label 228 or name tags.
+Part of their popularity in street art comes from being a faster, and therefore safer, option in illegal graffiti.